 The Vino 125 is more widely available used that any of these other scooters, so it’s a good choice for buyers looking for a cheaper retro scooter that’s going to be well supported by both the OEM and the online community for years to come.
 2009 was the last year for the Vino 125, so there’s still plenty of gently used examples out there in nice condition.

-OWNER REVIEWS (18) - Browse Vino 125 Owner Reviews REVIEW - Add a Review of Your Vino 125
+OWNER REVIEWS (18) - Browse Vino 125 Owner Reviews REVIEW - Add Your Review

 * Good Value